-The Nursing Assistant program is a selective admission program.
+The Nursing Assistant program is a selective-admissions program.
 Students are selected based on criteria outlined in the Nursing Assistant Application Book.

 Applying to the Nursing Assistant Program

 Students are accepted into the IRSC Nursing Assistant program each semester.
-View the Summer 2019 and Fall 2019 Nursing Assistant course schedule.
+View the Nursing Assistant course schedule.

 Additional Program Information